-The agricultural sector consumes significant amounts of water.
+The world’s water challenges are to a large extent, the world’s sustainable food production challenges.
+The agricultural sector consumes significant amounts of water at a low cost, as can be seen in the graphs below.
 It is important that certain water management principals must be in place to make sure water will be there for the future farmers of South Africa.

 In South Africa water is a critical resource for which there is growing competition between the urban, industrial and agriculture sectors.
 The National Water Act (NWA) of 1998 states fresh water should be used efficiently.
 The NWA prioritises water use for basic human needs and for protecting aquatic eco-systems, with agriculture having a lower priority.
 Nonetheless, agriculture is of high economic importance as it contributes to food security, income from exports, employment and ensures that people are able to make a living.

 Water is a key requirement and input into the agricultural value chain.
 Resources to assist with understanding water in agriculture is provided under the following headings:

 - Plans and Policies

 - Water Resilience:

 - Sub-sector specific water resilience: